 Joseph Henderson was born on 7th August 1875 in Everett, Simcoe County, Ontario Canada.

-Joseph Henderson enlisted into the 109th Overseas Battalion of The Canadian Expeditionary Force on 15th April 1916.
+Joseph Henderson’s Army records tell us that he enlisted into the 109th Overseas Battalion of The Canadian Expeditionary Force on 15th April 1916.
 He gave his next of kin as Margaret Henderson (wife) and his trade as Farmer, address Blairhampton, Haliburton, Ontario.
 He had previously served 3 years with the 31st Regiment prior to enlistment.

 After enlistment, Joseph completed his basic training in Canada and then embarked for England on The S.S.
 Olympia from Halifax on 23rd July 1916 and arrived in Liverpool on 31st July 1916.